Best Nationally Accredited Online Colleges & Universities

 1. California Coast University

 Founded in 1973, California Coast University is a private liberal arts school based out of Santa Ana, California.
 With around 8,000 students enrolled at any given time, the school is committed to providing an affordable education in a flexible, online format.
 Being designed for working professionals, CCU’s individualized programs of study can be completed at your own pace and are offered in an accelerated format so you can finish a bachelor’s or master’s degree in as little as nine months and a doctorate in three years.
-This online university offers multiple degrees from associates to doctorate degrees.
+This online university offers multiple degree options from associates to doctorate degrees.

 In addition to those features, CCU’s rolling admission means you can apply and be accepted at any time throughout the year.
 Committed to flexibility and ease of access, this accredited online college has no physical campus, which means they are fully committed to the distance learning experience in addition to being experts in online education.
 They offer programs of study in the fields of Arts and Sciences, Behavioral Sciences, Criminal Justice, Education, and Administration and Management.

 2. Western Governors University

 Western Governors University is a mission-driven, nonprofit university known as a pioneer in online learning.
 The school was founded in 1997 by a group of governors concerned that the traditional model of higher education was simply not going to be adequate for the needs of 21st-century students.

 Since the 1990s, WGU has recognized the value of the internet for providing education to students wherever they lived and on a schedule that worked for their busy, working lives.
 Even their mascot, Sage, the Night Owl, was adopted to symbolize students who need to adapt their studies to fit around their jobs, families, and lives.

 WGU uses a cutting-edge, competency-based system, meaning students advance through their degrees at the pace at which they understand the material, as opposed to the traditional semester-by-semester approach.
 Their programs are centered around the areas of Business, Education, Information Technology, and Healthcare & Nursing.
 Only WGU’s teacher certificate programs are nationally accredited.
 CAEP will grant regional accreditations to all other programs until 2025.